coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

       Print all the currently non-transparent strategies.

-.. cmd:: Declare Reduction @ident := @convtactic
+.. cmd:: Declare Reduction @ident := @redexpr

-   This command allows giving a short name to a reduction expression, for instance lazy beta delta [foo bar].
+   This command allows giving a short name to a reduction expression, for instance ``lazy beta delta [foo bar]``.
 This short name can then be used in :n:`Eval @ident in` or ``eval`` directives.
 This command accepts the
-   Local modifier, for discarding this reduction name at the end of the file or module.
-For the moment the name cannot be qualified.
-In particular declaring the same name in several modules or in several functor applications will be refused if these declarations are not local.
-The name :n:`@ident` cannot be used directly as an Ltac tactic, but nothing prevents the user to also perform a :n:`Ltac @ident := @convtactic`.
+   ``Local`` modifier, for discarding this reduction name at the end of the file or module.
+For the moment, the name is not qualified.
+In particular declaring the same name in several modules or in several functor applications will be rejected if these declarations are not local.
+The name :n:`@ident` cannot be used directly as an Ltac tactic, but nothing prevents the user to also perform a :n:`Ltac @ident := @redexpr`.

    .. seealso:: :ref:`performingcomputations`